 Tabling in the Student Lounge of the University Center is a great way to promote events, raise awareness, and talk to students.
 Space is available to registered student organizations and University departments at no charge.
-In order to obtain approval for tabling in the Student Lounge, an individual would simply need to complete the form on Engage found HERE.
+In order to obtain approval for tabling in the Student Lounge, please make a request using the Tabling and Equipment Request Form.